MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     1 │ FIREFIGHTER-EMT  DANIEL A, FIREFIGHTER-EMT, 95484; VICTOR…
     2 │ POLICE OFFICER   ANTHONY A, POLICE OFFICER, 72510; NANCY …
     3 │ SERGEANT         JEFFERY A, SERGEANT, 101442             …
     =#

+For each position, we could show only employee names.

+    chicago[It.department.employee >>
+            Group(It.position) >>
+            Record(It.position, It.employee.name)]
+    #=>
+      │ position         name               │
+    ──┼─────────────────────────────────────┼
+    1 │ FIREFIGHTER-EMT  DANIEL A; VICTOR A │
+    2 │ POLICE OFFICER   ANTHONY A; NANCY A │
+    3 │ SERGEANT         JEFFERY A          │
+    =#

 We could then summarize the *complement* of the group, `employee`,